Zellement/shantymen-2019/src/pages/discography.md

 subtitle: See our full collection of albums available
 image: /img/fullsizeoutput_b19c.jpeg
 ---
-CDs are available at concerts or by post from Brian Farrow or Dick Grieve ~ Sheringham Shantymen Sales.
+CDs are available at concerts or by post from Rob Denny ~ Sheringham Shantymen Sales.

-Please email dick.grieve@shantymen.com.  or  brian.farrow@shantymen.com

-leave your phone number and we will get in touch.
+Please email rob.denny56@gmail.com  leave your phone number and he will get in touch.